-- 4.13.
-TURNING/CHANGING THE DRIVE ROLLER.
-(See fig.12) Ensure that the wire diameter used, is matched by the correct groove size in the drive wheel and the correct tip size on the torch as well as the correct torch liner.
-Failure to do this could cause the wire to slip and/ or bind. - 4.13.1.
+- 4.13.1.
 Referring to fig.9, open the wire feed mechanism by pushing the locking/wire tension knob (1) down to the right allowing the pressure roller carrier (2) to spring up revealing the feed roller. - 4.13.2.
-Referring to fig.12, loosen and unscrew the black feed roller retaining knob (C) and put to one side. - 4.13.3.
-The roller carrier (A) is keyed to the main drive shaft and the drive roller (B) is keyed to the carrier, see below.
-Place a finger onto the end of the drive shaft to prevent the carrier moving and slide the drive roller off the carrier with your other hand. - 4.13.4.
+Referring to fig.12, loosen and unscrew the black feed roller retaining knob (C) and put to one side. - The roller carrier (A) is keyed to the main drive shaft and the drive roller (B) is keyed to the carrier, see below.
+Place a finger onto the end 4.13.3. of the drive shaft to prevent the carrier moving and slide the drive roller off the carrier with your other hand. - 4.13.4.
 The size of each wire feed groove is printed on the edge of the roller on the same side as the groove. - 4.13.5.
 Turn the roller over to use the other groove or use a roller with different sized grooves as required.
-The groove to be used should be positioned furthest away from you to be in line with the drive path. - 4.13.6.
-Check that the key in the carrier (A) is properly seated in its slot.
-Ensure that the slot on the inside face of the drive roller (B) is aligned with the key and slide the roller back onto the carrier. - 4.13.7.
+The groove to be used should be positioned furthest away from you to be in line with the drive path. - Check that the key in the carrier (A) is properly seated in its slot.
+Ensure that the slot on the inside face of the drive roller (B) is aligned 4.13.6. with the key and slide the roller back onto the carrier. - 4.13.7.
 Screw the black roller retaining knob (C) back on to the end of the drive shaft and tighten. - 4.14.
 CONVERTING TO GASLESS WELDING.
 When delivered, your welder is set up for gas welding (see fig.13) with the torch cable connected to the positive (+) terminal and the earthing cable connected to the negative (-) terminal. - 4.14.1.
-To weld without gas (using flux cored wire) you must reverse the polarity and connect the torch cable to the negative (-) terminal and the earthing cable to the positive (+) terminal. - 4.14.2.
-Ensure that the machine is switched off and unplugged from the mains supply before carrying our this task. - 4.14.3.
+To weld without gas (using flux cored wire) you must reverse the polarity and connect the torch cable to the negative (-) terminal and the earthing cable to the positive (+) terminal. - 4 14 2 Ensure that the machine is switched off and unplugged from the mains supply before carrying our this task. - 4.14.3.
 Safely disconnect the gas. - 4.14.4.
 Fit a 1.0mm tip to the torch. - 4.14.5.
-Change the drive roller to one having a 1.0mm groove. - 4.14.6.
-Mount the flux cored wire reel and feed it through to the torch.
+Change the drive roller to one having a 1.0mm groove. - 4 14 6 Mount the flux cored wire reel and feed it through to the torch.